sablier-labs/docs/docs/solana/03-fee.md

 These fees are independent of the Sablier fees - and are used by the Solana network, e.g., to compensate the validators for processing your tx.

-Here are the estimated network fees for some of our program instructions:
+Here are the estimated transaction fees for some of our program instructions:

 | Operation                  | Fee              |
 | -------------------------- | ---------------- |